ToxPuro/astaroth/README.md

 and either `nvcc` (NVIDIA) or `hipcc` (AMD).
 The library is built for NVIDIA by default, but AMD support can be enabled by passing `-DUSE_HIP=ON` to CMake.

+## Choosing a branch

+`master` is a tested, stable branch.
+We recommend to use this branch in production

+`develop` is the main development branch.

 ## Building

 In the base directory, run